-We feature a number of great brand identity examples with creative stationary throughout this tutorial.
-So, you can grab the right one for your business needs.
+We feature a number of great brand identity examples with creative stationery throughout this tutorial.
+So you can grab the right one for your business needs.
 You can also browse a huge range of professional stationery templates on Envato Market to find something you can customize in a flash!

 1. Where to Start?
 Go for Simple Shapes...

 If you find yourself looking at a blank piece of paper and willing it to transform into a showstopping letterhead design, you might want to consider going back to basics first.

 A letterhead isn’t a show-stealer—whereas you might design your website or business card to give it the real wow factor, a letterhead can be trickier to design as it’s not intended to be as showy.
 After all, the focus of the letter should be the text content, whether that’s a cover letter to a new employer or an introduction letter to a new client.
 The letterhead’s design serves to frame the text content in a professional way, without being too distracting.

 However, that’s not to say that you can’t be creative with your business letterhead designs.
 Rather, try to aim for a minimal design that’s stylish yet subtle.

 Simple, geometric shapes are great for adding a splash of color and style to your letterhead.
 If you already have a logo, why not try lifting a shape from the logo design to repeat in a pattern across a corner?
 Or why not take a simple shape like a triangle or diamond and repeat across the bottom of your letterhead, varying the size and applying your brand colors, like in this geometric letterhead template?

 If you’re short on time, or need to produce something that’s a little more on the corporate side, geometric shapes are instant crowd-pleasers.

 This tutorial will take you through step-by-step on how to create a geometric letterhead in Adobe InDesign: